Putin extends one man-rule in Russia after stage-managed election devoid of credible opposition

 After leading a failed uprising in June, Wagner mercenary chief Yevgeny Prigozhin was killed two months later after his plane crashed while traveling from Moscow to St. Petersburg.
 The Kremlin denied any involvement in Prigozhin’s death.

 The elections were held a month after Alexey Navalny, Putin’s most formidable opponent, died in an Arctic penal colony.
-Russia’s prison service said he “felt unwell after a walk” and lost consciousness, later attributing his death to natural causes.
-The Kremlin denied any involvement in his poisoning or death.
+Navalny’s family and supporters have accused Putin of being responsible for his death, a claim rejected by the Kremlin.

 In his Sunday evening address, Putin made an unprecedented break with his tradition of not uttering Navalny’s name, discussing his death and confirming discussions over a potential prisoner swap involving the opposition figure.
 Navalny’s allies had previously claimed he was “days away” from being exchanged before his death.